Investing in Global Cervical Cancer Prevention: Resources for Low-Income and Lower Middle-Income Countries in 2023

 Highlights:

-• In 2022, a total of US$58.9 million was invested in HPV vaccine programming in low- and lower middle-income countries, a year-to-year reduction of 44.2% largely attributed to use of vaccine stocks not dispensed during the COVID-19 pandemic.
+- In 2023, a total of US$202.8 million was invested in HPV vaccine programming in low- and lower middle-income countries, a year-to-year increase of 244.5% primarily attributed to a large increase in HPV vaccination investments by the funders of Gavi, the Vaccine Alliance.

-• Funding remains grossly insufficient to achieve World Health Organization targets for the scale-up of cervical cancer elimination targets by 2030.
+- Funding remains grossly insufficient to achieve the World Health Organization’s targets for the scale-up of cervical cancer elimination targets by 2030.